-This Supplemental Restraint System (SRS) section contains important information concerning the driver and passenger supplemental front air bags (NISSAN Advanced Air Bag System), supplemental side air bags, curtain side-impact and rollover air bags and pre-tensioner seat belts.
+This Supplemental Restraint System (SRS) section contains important information concerning the following systems:

+- Driver and passenger supplemental frontimpact air bag (NISSAN Advanced Air Bag System) - Front seat-mounted side-impact supplemental air bag - Roof-mounted curtain side-impact and rollover supplemental air bag - Seat belt with pretensioner

-Supplemental front impact air bag system:
+Supplemental front-impact air bag system:

-The NISSAN advanced air bag system can help cushion the impact force to the head and chest of the driver and right front, passenger in certain frontal collisions.
+The NISSAN Advanced Air Bag System can help cushion the impact force to the head and chest of the driver and right front, passenger in certain frontal collisions.

-Supplemental side-impact air bag system (if so equipped): This system can help cushion the impact force to the chest area of the driver and right front, passenger in certain side impact collisions.
+Front seat-mounted side-impact supplemental air bag system (if so equipped): This system can help cushion the impact force to the chest area of the driver and right front, passenger in certain side impact collisions.
 The supplemental side air bag is designed to inflate on the side where the vehicle is impacted.

-Supplemental curtain side-impact and rollover air bag system (if so equipped): This system can help cushion the impact force to the head of occupants in front and rear outboard seating positions in certain side impact or rollover collisions.
-In a side impact, the curtain air bags are designed to inflate on the side where the vehicle is impacted.
-In a rollover both curtain air bags are designed to inflate and remain inflated for a short time.
+Roof-mounted curtain side-impact and rollover supplemental air bag system (if so equipped): This system can help cushion the impact force to the head of occupants in front and rear outboard seating positions in certain side impact or rollover collisions.
+In a side impact, the curtain and rollover air bags are designed to inflate on the side where the vehicle is impacted.
+In a rollover both curtain and rollover air bags are designed to inflate and remain inflated for a short time.